-The Recognition Panel will carry out a risk assessment in light of a full submission received from the proposed partner describing internal operations (supported by appropriate documentation); this enables the Panel to make a judgement of the quality and standards of the operation in line with the questions posed in Appendix 2.
+The Recognition Panel, in liaison with General Counsel and Finance, will carry out a risk assessment in light of a full submission received from the proposed partner describing internal operations (supported by appropriate documentation).
+This enables the Panel to make a judgement on the quality and standards of the operation in line with the questions posed in Appendix 2.

 In some cases, the institution may not be able to provide information in respect of some of the questions simply because it may be a private or public organisation with no prior experience of higher education.
 In such a case, it may be more helpful or relevant for the questions to be addressed at validation and answered there in the context of a particular course proposal.

-Where a prospective partner institution is known to have a current or former relationship with another UK Awarding Institution, the Recognition Panel will make enquiries of said Institution as to the standing and effectiveness of the proposed partner institution.
+Where a prospective Partner Institution is known to have a current or former relationship with another UK Awarding Institution, the Recognition Panel will make enquiries of said Institution as to the standing and effectiveness of the proposed Partner Institution.

-4.1.2.5 The Recognition Event
+4.1.4 The Recognition Event